 Stick a wood dowel into the peep where the eyes should be, to create a small well.
 Stick the pointed end of a large chocolate chip into the well.
 It will just stick.

 This marshmallow should stay fresh for a week sitting on Easter Grass in a basket.
-If you put it in an airtight container if will stay fresh for several weeks.
-Of course, I like stale Peeps, so letting it sit and get crusty isn’t a bad thing.
-You can probably keep this for at least a month, if you don’t mind a more crunchy exterior.
+If you put it in an airtight container it will stay fresh for several weeks.
+Of course, I like stale Peeps, so letting it sit and get crusty isn't a bad thing.
+You can probably keep this for at least a month if you don't mind a more crunchy exterior.

 More Sweet Easter Treats